gogins/csound-extended/README.md

 [Cabbage](https://github.com/rorywalsh/cabbage) system for creating VST plugins using Csound.
-Or, consider using my [csound-vst3-opcodes](https://github.com/gogins/csound-vst3-opcodes) that provide VST3 plugin support for Csound on Linux.
+Or, consider using my [csound-vst3-opcodes](https://github.com/gogins/csound-vst3-opcodes) that provide VST3 plugin support for Csound on Linux, and soon on Mac OS and Windows.

 New extensions may be added by me in the future.
 If you would like to add your own extensions, enter an issue in this repository or submit a pull request.